apache/airavata/modules/ide-integration/README.md

 ### Airavata's keystore format not supported by older JDKs

-Older versions of Java do not Airavata's keystore format.
+Older versions of Java do not support Airavata's keystore format.
 Using JDK 1.8.0_40 following error is produced:

 ```
 [main] ERROR o.a.a.a.s.AiravataAPIServer Error creating the transport []